chaoss/metrics/README.md

 Work is currently centered around the files  [Diversity.md](1_Diversity.md), [Risk.md](3_Risk.md), [Growth-Maturity-Decline.md](2_Growth-Maturity-Decline.md), [Dependency.md](4_Dependency.md), and [Value.md](5_Value.md).

+Please review the [CONTRIBUTING.md][contrib] file for how to contribute.

+[contrib]: .github/CONTRIBUTING.md

 ## License

 All contributions to implementation-agnostic metrics and standards, including associated scripts, SQL statements, and documentation, will be received and made available under the MIT License (https://opensource.org/licenses/MIT).